 Texas City is also a place where some police officers sometimes struggle to obey the law.
 Take for example the cop there arrested for DWI early this morning.
 Arresting officers reported that the cop slammed his vehicle head-on into a stopped pick-up.

-The officer was off-duty at the time and was reportedly behind the wheel of his own pick-up when the crash occurred in the early morning hours.
+The officers was off-duty at the time and was reportedly behind the wheel of his own pick-up when the crash occurred in the early morning hours.
 Responding colleagues found the cop in his truck and reported that he appeared to be drunk.

 The driver of the other pick-up was waiting to turn when his vehicle was struck.
 He was not injured in the crash.